 Today’s reviews tell a totally different story, unfortunately.
 Now, customers are understandably upset that they shelled out $1,895 and never received their aligners.
 And a lot of them were left hanging with very little communication from Smilelove.
 Customer support essentially vanished.

-Earlier this year, Smilelove was pretty hopeful that their new investors would help get things running again.
+In early 2020, Smilelove was pretty hopeful that their new investors would help get things running again.
 But nearly every customer review we’ve read recently shows that Smilelove’s support team still isn’t responding to complaints and inquiries.
 Some standing support tickets are over a year old.
 So as it stands presently, Smilelove’s online reviews don’t instill a lot of confidence.

 Smilelove Prices and Features